 - To have PhpStorm download the remote files via the FTP, FTPS, or SFTP protocol, choose My web server is on a remote host, files are accessible via FTP/SFTP/FTPS.

 On the second, Specify Local Path, page of the wizard,

-specify the project location and choose the download strategy to use:
+specify the future location of the project on your computer and choose the download strategy to use:

 - Specify the project name in the Project name text box.
-Fs you type, the name is added to the project path.
+As you type, the name is added to the project path.

 - To have PhpStorm download the files according to the settings specified in the Options dialog box on the Deployment page, click the Default option.